 How does Hong Kong—a city uniquely positioned at the crossroads of East and West—view the state of global trade?
 How will global trade tensions impact the city?
 What role can Hong Kong play in sustaining the future of free trade and in navigating U.S.-China tensions?

-On June 12, the John L. Thornton China Center at Brookings will host an event to examine the state of free trade in Hong Kong.
-The Honorable Edward Yau Tang-wah, secretary for commerce and economic development in Hong Kong, will deliver keynote remarks, sharing the city’s perspective on free trade.
-After that, a panel of experts will consider the prospects for free trade in Hong Kong before taking questions from the audience.
+On June 12, the John L. Thornton China Center at Brookings hosted an event to examine the state of free trade in Hong Kong.
+The Honorable Edward Yau Tang-wah, secretary for commerce and economic development in Hong Kong, delivered keynote remarks, sharing the city’s perspective on free trade.
+After that, a panel of experts considered the prospects for free trade in Hong Kong before taking questions from the audience.

 Chairman - American Chamber of Commerce in Hong Kong

 Former Solicitor General - Hong Kong

 To subscribe or manage your subscriptions to our top event topic lists, please visit our event topics page.